hnryzhng/MazeRunnerPololu2040/docs/run.md

 # Run

-- Open Thonny IDE andn connect to the Pololu robot.
+- Open Thonny IDE and connect to the Pololu robot.
 Refer to the corresponding section in [setup.md](setup.md)

 - Open the file of the script you want to execute in Thonny IDE. (screenshot example: solve.py)